 Such a secret was hidden in the fact that the Voyager spacecraft, launched 45 years ago, is still sending radio waves from more than 20 billion kilometers away (100 AU: 1 AU is the distance between the sun and the earth).

 About 60 years ago, the four giant planets of our solar system were slowly aligning their orbits, and NASA built two spacecraft to take advantage of this once-in-a-lifetime opportunity.
 Voyager 1 and 2, identical in every detail, were launched one after the other in less than half a month in the summer of 1977.

-The first four years were positioned as the primary mission," says Suzanne Dodd, who returned as project manager in 2010 after 20 years away from the Voyager team.
-But if there was an option to add something to the four-year mission that wasn't needed but would cost 10% more, the engineering team chose it.
+The first four years were positioned as the primary mission," said Suzanne Dodd, who returned as project manager in 2010 after 20 years away from the Voyager team.
+But if there was an option to add something to the four-year mission that was not needed but would cost 10% more, the engineering team chose it.
 And they didn't specifically report it to the top."

 We must use all the technology we can think of at the present time to meet the challenges that lie ahead, and we must think about the margins and build them up a little further in advance.

 We want immediate results, we want to find the right answer as quickly as possible, and we want to make things as easy as possible, but we need to remember that there is an opposite approach.

 The journey will continue even after the two spacecraft have completely stopped observing.
 Voyager 1 will pass its neighbor, Proxima Centauri, in 16,700 years, and will be followed by Voyager 2 3,600 years after that.
 And after that, the two machines will continue orbiting the galaxy for millions of years.

 December 05, 2022

 Some time ago, the hypothesis of Skill-Biased Technological Progress (or Skill-Biased Technological Change: SBTC) was used to explain the disparity problem.